lsever-walter/AMFS/README.md

 15. Now it’s ready for testing the stabilization performance.
 16. Note that this is very finely tuned for whatever setup you have it set to, so if you move a magnet within the vicinity or move a current carrying wire within the vicinity, you likely will have to re-calibrate by adjusting the DAC output offset in the Qnimble applet again.
 17. Here are some parameters have performed well previously:
+P=0.0005, I=0.05, D=0, SP=0, DAC=0.414
+The optimal DAC (DAC offset) value will probably differ, see the above setup guide for proper DAC tuning.

 ## Two Probe Stabilization Data